tc39/proposal-pipeline-operator/README.md

 ***

 **⚠ Warning**: The details of the pipeline syntax are **currently unsettled**.
-There are [**two competing proposals**](https://github.com/tc39/proposal-pipeline-operator/wiki) under consideration.
+There are [**three competing proposals**](https://github.com/tc39/proposal-pipeline-operator/wiki) under consideration.
 This readme is a minimal proposal, which covers the basic features of the pipeline operator.
 It functions as a strawman for comparing the tradeoffs of the competing proposals.

 Those proposals are as follows: